nadafalou/CSC413/README.md

 The dataset consists of around 10,700 tweets labeled real or fake depending on the information contained.
 We have ensured that each of the train, validation and test sets contains a near equal number of each class (fake and real) to prevent the possibility of training, validateing and testing with biased data.

-The average length of each tweet is 27 words with large variations of length of tweets (i.e. tweets of length greater than 27).
+The average length of each tweet is 29 words and 138 characters, with some tweets being much longer.
 The data contains 37,505 unique words, with 5,141 of them appearing in both real and fake tweets.
-The 10 most common words (note that we will talk about punctuation as words in the next section) with their _percentage_ frequencies are ('.', 6.96), ('the', 3.49), ('of', 2.32), ('https://t', 2.2), ('to', 2.07), ('in', 1.95), ('a', 1.53), ('and', 1.37), ('is', 1.03), ('for', 0.92).
-We have 27,140 unique words in the training dataset, with a total of 173,342 words, meaning there are 6 times the number of occurrences of a word compared to the number of words, ensuring variety of usage.
+The 10 most common words (note that we will talk about punctuation as words in the next section) with their _percentage_ frequencies are ('.', 6.79), ('the', 3.37), ('#', 2.27), ('of', 2.17), ('https://t', 2.11), ('to', 2.0), ('in', 1.87), ('a', 1.52), ('and', 1.37), ('is', 1.03).
+We have 19,092 unique words in the training dataset, with a total of 160,198 words, meaning there are 8 times the number of occurrences of a word compared to the number of words, ensuring variety of usage of words.
 With this, we can conclude that we have enough data.

 ##### Data Transformation